espruino/EspruinoDocs/puck/Puck Quick Start.md

 * Start the app
 * Choose the Puck.js device you want to communicate with and click `Connect`
 * Click `UART`
-* When connected you're ready to enter some commands - see below
+* When connected you're ready to enter some commands - see `Commands` below

 ### `nRF UART` app

 * Start the app
 * Tap `Connect` and choose your Puck.js device
-* Type commands into the console - see below.
+* Type commands into the console - see `Commands` below.

 **Note:** In this app, you need to manually press the `Enter` key *before* sending a line